A proposal submission form for a crowdfunding platform.

 Initial Design Brief:

 Design a standard form which guides users through the proposal submission process.

 The following case-study describes how my team and I approached and resolved this brief, ultimately leading to documentation for a UI.

-On the face of it, the project seemed straight forward: develop a simple application form to take in information from applicants.
+On the face of it, the project seemed straight forward.
 But actually, most forms, whether online or on paper, are anything but simple and are notoriously frustrating for users.
-It is this kind of user predisposition that makes designing a good form a particular challenge.
+This kind of user predisposition makes designing a good form a particular challenge.